All Episodes

 We want to be shut down before they happen.

-This Espo guy is going to die of anal poisoning before it's all over.
+And right here, slavish sycophant, this Espo guy is going to die of anal poisoning before it's all over.

 He's following Democrats around so close to their rear ends.

-And I mean, that's just one of many examples in this story.
+I mean, that's just one of many examples in this story.

-The dirty little secret is Obama may have voted for this, and he may be doing all these so-called tax to the center, T A C K S. But none of it means anything.
+The dirty little secret is Obama may have voted for this, and he may be doing all these so-called tacks to the center, T-A-C-K-S.

 What we have here, we don't have a flip-flopper.

-And that's, I think one of the points is to try to obscure the fact that he is a radical leftist who wants to expand the federal government at whatever the cost, including individual liberty and freedom, but knows he can't get elected saying that.
+And that's, I think, one of the points is to try to obscure the fact that he is a radical leftist who wants to expand the federal government at whatever the cost, including individual liberty and freedom, but knows he can't get elected saying that.

 But this is just more a great example of the incompetence, the inexperience that this man brings to the table, contrary to the image of a transcendent candidate, a transformational candidate.

-Somebody, somebody out there in the Democrat Party, some of you leftists who buy into this whole Messiah thing.
+Somebody, somebody out there in the Democrat Party, some of you leftists who buy into this whole Messiah thing, would you tell me what is different about anything Obama's doing?

 As a former Clinton advisor said in the LA Times today, Reagan didn't tack to the center.